Call for Nominations

 - Nominee's contact information;

 - Summary of the nominee’s LRE activities (1-2 pages);

 - Letters of recommendation (3 minimum, 5 maximum) from individuals who have knowledge of nominee's contributions to law-related education;

 - Other relevant pertinent materials that demonstrate nominee's excellence in law-related education (10 pages maximum)

-Nominations for the Starr Award are closed at this time.
+Nominations for the Starr Award are being accepted until September 10, 2015.

 The next Starr Award for Excellence in Law-Related Education will be presented on Friday, October 30, 2015, during the closing session of the 29th National Law-Related Education Conference, in Philadelphia.